 Step 5: Final Touch

-- Take a few step back, and enjoy the result!
+Take a few steps back, and enjoy the result!
 Pat yourself on the back.

 Once again, this tutorial is only meant to provide some guidance based on a particular model of Teapot Bird Shelter.
 You can of course customize your Vintage Teapot Bird Shelter with Feeder by adding or removing some features.